-- a.
-Public Services.
-Provision of public services (including labor, supplies, and materials) including but not limited to those concerned with employment, crime prevention, child care, health, drug abuse, education, counseling, energy conservation, or recreational needs.
-To be eligible for CDBG assistance, a public service must be meet each of the following criteria: - A new service or a quantifiable increase in the level of an existing service above that which has been provided with State and Local funds in the previous 12 calendar months; and - □ The amount of CDBG funds obligated for public services shall not exceed 20 percent of the annual grant, and 15% of program income received during the immediate proceeding program year.
+he cluding but not limited to those concerned with employment, crime prevention, child care, ealth, drug abuse, education, counseling, energy conservation, or recreational needs.
+To be gible for CDBG assistance, a public service must be meet each of the following criteria: A new service or a quantifiable increase in the level of an existing service above that which has been provided with State and Local funds in the previous 12 calendar months; and The amount of CDBG funds obligated for public services shall not exceed 20 percent of the annual grant, and 15% of program income received during the immediately preceding program year.